sunhwan/charmmdoc/source/apbs.rst

 2. set the following environment variables APBS_LIB, IAPBS_LIB,
    APBS_BLAS:

-   APBS_LIB  - points to where libapbs.lib and libmaloc.a are installed
+   * APBS_LIB  - points to where libapbs.lib and libmaloc.a are installed
-   IAPBS_LIB - points to where iapbs.a is installed
+   * IAPBS_LIB - points to where iapbs.a is installed
-   APBS_BLAS "-L${BLAS_LIB} -llapack -lcblas -lf77blas -latlas"
+   * APBS_BLAS "-L${BLAS_LIB} -llapack -lcblas -lf77blas -latlas"

 	  where BLAS_LIB is a directory where BLAS library is located; these flags are BLAS-dependent, the above example works with ATLAS

 3. run 'install.com gnu medium APBS' to compile APBS-enabled CHARMM

-File: APBS, Node: Examples, Up: Top, Previous: Installation, Next: Top
+.. _apbs_examples:

 Examples
 --------